SolidLabResearch/WhatsInAPod/content/0_abstract.md

 <!-- Need         -->
-This envisaged independence is not fully realized by the current document-centric interpretation wherein a pod is solely a collection of Linked Data documents, leading to fundamental interoperability and query problems.
+This envisaged independence is not fully realized by the current document-centric interpretation wherein a pod is solely a hierarchy of Linked Data documents, leading to fundamental interoperability and query problems.
 Furthermore,
 the broader longterm vision for Solid is confounded